Artists and Models Abroad: Production

 According to the Production Encyclopedia, Paramount started production in 1937.
 The first three models cast were Marie De Forest, Harriette Haddon, and Norma Thelan; Leroy Prinz said of them: "I consider these three girls to have the most perfect figures of the current beauty crop."

 In the Spanish magazine Cine--Mundial it is mentioned that in one of the pool scenes they used foam instead of water in order to prevent the actresses from getting sick.

 In the Paramount International News volume 5 no. 5 in May 1938, Mary Boland and Joan Bennett were added to the film whose name was confirmed as "Artists & Models Abroad".
 In volume 5 no. 6 in June 1938, Jean Sablon, French singer, was added to the cast for a specialty number.
-In July 1938, the cast was augmented and Evelyn Keys was brought in to play Marie Antoinette in a beauty pageant.
+In July 1938, the cast was augmented and Evelyn Keyes was brought in to play Marie Antoinette in a beauty pageant.

 Promotion

 This being a sequel to the successful Artists & Models, Paramount promoted this film heavily for its holiday release.
 This included several interviews and articles published months in advance of the film's release.
 They even got the National Board of Review Magazine to give it a classification of ‘Movies worth an audience's patronage’.

 Among print ads put up in newspapers and journals, they also had radio ads for the film according to a Dec 1938 article in The Film Daily.
 The whole premise of its advertising campaign was that the best gift you could give for the holidays was a ticket to see this movie.

 There were a few interviews in Photoplay Magazine with the famous designer Edith Head who was in charge of designing the clothes for Joan Bennett to wear in the film.

 Several posters were made for the film, some of which are in different languages including Spanish.
 The film was marketing to multiple regions & Spanish magazines reviewed the film.

 Advertising was heavily marketed to fashion-conscious women.